AgentSwarm-AI/cracked-dev-cli/docs/CLI_USAGE.md

 - `-d, --debug`: Enables debug mode, providing detailed logs for troubleshooting.
 - `-o, --options`: Custom LLM options in `key=value` format.
 Customize model behavior and response generation.
 - `-i, --interactive`: Enables interactive mode for continuous conversation.
+- `--auto-scaler`: Enables auto-scaling of the model based on the number of tries.
+When enabled, the model will scale up or down based on the try count.

 ## Best Practices